-Most argument that they find it more useful to know the high-level behavior than the concrete future trajectory, as it is more in line with the way humans reason.
-Others pose it is faster to interpret and adds more information while removing the ambiguity of multimodal trajectory prediction.
+it is more in line with the way humans reason.
+Others pose it is faster to interpret and adds more information while removing the ambiguity of multi-modal trajectory prediction.
 In addition, they also indicate the importance of having uncertainties associated with the predictions, to allow the subsequent algorithm to adopt a probabilistic framework.
 However, 5 participants believe that the second option is more confusing and difficult to understand.